Public opinion on climate change: India

 A research team led by Yale University's Anthony Leiserowitz, conducted an audience segmentation analysis in 2011 for India—"Global Warming's Six Indias", The 2011 study broke down the Indian public into six distinct audience groups based on climate change beliefs, attitudes, risk perceptions and policy preferences: informed (19%), experienced (24%), undecided (15%), unconcerned (15%), indifferent (11%), and the disengaged (16%).
 While the informed are the most concerned and aware of climate change and its threats, the disengaged do not care or have an opinion.
 The experienced believe it is happening or have felt the effects of climate change and can identify it when provided with a short description.
 The undecided, unconcerned and indifferent, all have varying levels of worry, concern and risk perception.

-The same survey resulted in a different study, “Climate Change in the Indian Mind” showing that 41% of respondents had either never heard of the term global warming, or did not know what it meant while 7% claimed to know “a lot” about global warming.
+The same survey resulted in a different study, "Climate Change in the Indian Mind" showing that 41% of respondents had either never heard of the term global warming, or did not know what it meant while 7% claimed to know "a lot" about global warming.
 When provided with a description of global warming and what it might entail, 72% of the respondents agreed that it was happening.
 The study revealed that 56% of respondents perceived it to be caused by human activities while 31% perceived it to be caused primarily by natural changes in the environment.
 54% agreed that hot days had become more frequent in their local area, in comparison to 21% of respondents perceiving frequency of severe storms as having increased.
 A majority of respondents (65%) perceived a severe drought or flood as having a medium to large impact on their lives.
-These impacts include effects on drinking water, food supply, healthy, income and their community.
+These impacts include effects on drinking water, food supply, health, income and their community.
 Higher education levels tended to correspond with higher levels of concern or worry regarding global warming and its effects on them personally.

 41% of the respondents agreed that the government should be doing more to address issues stemming from climate change, with the most support (70%) for a national program to elevate climate literacy.
-53% of respondents agreed that protecting the environment is important event at a cost to economic growth, highlighting the tendency of respondents to display egalitarian over individualistic values.
+53% of respondents agreed that protecting the environment is important even at a cost to economic growth, highlighting the tendency of respondents to display egalitarian over individualistic values.
 Personal experiences with climate change risks are an important predictor of risk perception and policy support.
 Coupled with trust in different sources, mainly scientists and environmental organizations, higher usage of media and attention to news, policy support, public engagement and belief in global warming are seen to increase.